NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Energetic Meltdown.md

 **Moderate Backlash** Energy wracks your body.
 After taking the damage, you gain weakness to the energy type of your backlash until your next daily preparations.
 The weakness is equal to one-third of your level.
 You also lose immunity to the energy type if you had it, until your next daily preparations.

 **Severe Backlash** Whatever furnace or well within you that provides the energy for your deviation overloads completely, cascading out of you in an uncontrolled burst.
-You deal 1d6 damage per level to all creatures in a 30-foot emanation with a Fortitude check save.
+You deal 1d6 damage per level to all creatures in a @Template\[emanation|distance:30\] with a Fortitude check save.
 You automatically take full damage without attempting a save.

 *Source: Pathfinder Dark Archive*
 *OGL*